AliZainoul/_Python_Tutorial/documents/db_api/actuarial_analysis/README.md

 # Actuarial Analysis Application

-A refactored SQLAlchemy-based application for actuarial analysis with realistic simulated insurance data.
+An SQLAlchemy-based application for actuarial analysis with realistic simulated insurance data.

 ## 🏗️ Architecture